riatelab/bertin/README.md

 - **geoprocessing**: "intersection" (intersection between polygons and grid squares.
 Assignment of values in proportion to the intersected area) or "dotinpoly" (considers each grid square and assigns the value of the underlying polygon or the weighted average of intersecting polygons. ).
 (Default: "dotinpoly")
 - **blur**: radius of the kernel defined in [d3.blur2](https://github.com/d3/d3-array/blob/main/README.md#blur) (default: 0.4)

-- **display**: Boolean to allow to show or hide the layer.
-This parameter has no effect on the calculation of the extent. (default: true)

-ue)

 ### Smooth

 The _smooth_ type (or heatmap or contour) is a way to produce a continuous représentations from quantitative data.
 The algorithm is complex.
 The values produced do not really make sense.
 Explanations with the parameters.
 [Source](https://github.com/neocarto/bertin/blob/main/src/layers/smooth.js), [Example and methodology](https://observablehq.com/@neocartocnrs/smooth).